io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 First thing to note is that reasonBytes.length is really just the first 32 bytes of the bytes memory variable because if you remember, we said that using bytes memory returns the data left padded with the data length as we showed earlier.

-So they check for the first possible error that could cause an internal revert which is if the data is less than a certain length and it is 68 because we know that at 68 bytes is where the actual error string starts from so if the data length is less than 68 bytes, then we then it could mean a bunch of things but one is that whatever data was sent specified that the memory offset (at index 1) that points solidity to the string was less than 32 bytes.
+So they check for the first possible error that could cause an internal revert which is if the data is less than a certain length and it is 68 because we know that at 68 bytes is where the actual error string starts from so if the data length is less than 68 bytes, then it could mean a bunch of things but one is that whatever data was sent specified that the memory offset (at index 1) that points solidity to the length of string was less than 32 bytes.
 The reason for this check was as said above, one of the ways internal reverts can occur in abi.decode is if the offset is less than 32 bytes so the protocol actually handle this error by checking that and reverting if that was the case.
 By doing this, the whole function won't revert because it is caught inside the try/catch block so the rest of the code after the revert can still run.

 This is also useful for any other solidity function, you can go and read the opcodes easily using evm.codes or rattle and see the flow of where you can make things happen behind the scenes.

-Now that we’ve seen how to make abi.decode revert, let’s see how a malicious actor could exploit abi.decode to drain funds from protocol relayers or keepers by creating a gas bomb.
+Now that we’ve seen how to make abi.decode revert, let’s see how a malicious actor could exploit abi.decode to drain funds from protocol relayers or keepers by creating a gas bomb which is simply where we cause the relayer to spend unlimited gas when calling a function.

 As we learned earlier, shifting the return data by 4 bytes creates a large length for the encoded data.
 Therefore an attacker can craft the payload offset to be just under the size of the encoded data to waste gas but not make abi.decode revert.